lilab-bcb/pegasus/docs/installation.rst

 Installation
 ------------

-Pegasus works with Python 3 only. **Note:** Pegasus doesn't work with Python 3.8 yet, because Cython has not been updated for this Python version.
+Pegasus works with Python 3 only (Python 3.5 or above).

 Linux
 ^^^^^